Does anxiety have a grip on you and keep you from living fully?

 But, as difficult as it may seem right now, whatever your circumstances, working with an anxiety therapist can help you regain your sense of wellbeing, focus and pleasure in living your life fully.

 Anxiety therapy can help you unwind and find peace again!

 The thought of adding one more thing when you are already experiencing so much stress and anxiety may seem too much.
 But what greater gift could you offer yourself than the opportunity to learn the skills and heal the emotional wounds underlying your anxiety so that you get your life back?
-With a trained therapist sensitive to the challenges you are facing, you can do just that.
-You can stop avoiding situations that amplify your anxiety and start building the life you want.
+With a trained therapist sensitive to the challenges you are facing, you can do stop avoiding situations that amplify your anxiety and start building the life you want.

 I know how difficult and painful anxiety can be.
 I understand that even thinking about reaching out for support is hard to do.
 So I want to acknowledge you for looking for help.
 It takes courage to ask!
 Welcome!